Mare of Easttown: Accolades

-Potential second season
+Future

 The show was released as a limited series.
 However, Winslet stated in August 2021 that she "would love to return" as Mare, and that for a potential second season, Ingelsby "has shared some very cool ideas.
 We will see what happens.
 I also have to figure out if I can do it.
 Can I go through it again?
 It did cost me a lot emotionally to be her, and I have to figure out if I can summon it all up again and do it again."

-In November 2024, creator Brad Ingelsby addressed the speculations of turning Mare into a regular series and the possibility of a second season: "Mare's journey in that show was so emotional... it's hard to come up with an emotional story that could compete with losing a son and having to confront that."
+In November 2024, Ingelsby addressed the speculations of turning Mare into a regular series and the possibility of a second season: "Mare's journey in that show was so emotional... it's hard to come up with an emotional story that could compete with losing a son and having to confront that."
 He came up with the story for Task, which "felt like it lives in the same world as Mare," though always intended to be a standalone series.

+In January 2026, Winslet revealed in an interview with Deadline that there is a "strong likelihood" a second season of Mare of Easttown will be made, with filming potentially taking place in 2027.
+Although the series was originally conceived as a single-season limited drama, Winslet said renewed discussions had recently occurred among Ingelsby, director Craig Zobel, and HBO.
+She emphasized that any continuation would depend on the strength of the story due to the demanding nature of the original production, which was filmed during the COVID-19 pandemic.

+In July 2026, Nicholson was announced to be reprising her role from Mare of Easttown in the second season of Task, revealing both series to be set in the same shared universe.